viamrobotics/docs/docs/product-overviews/fleet-management.md

 ## Configuration/logging
-When a robot part first comes online, it requests its configuration from the Viam App ([https://app.viam.com](https://app.viam.com)).
+When a robot part first comes online, it requests its configuration from the Viam app ([https://app.viam.com](https://app.viam.com)).

 Once the robot has a configuration, it caches it locally and can use the configuration for up to 60 days.